astronomer/docs/software/custom-image-registry.md

   :::

+2. Open your `config.yaml` file.
+See [Apply a Config Change](https://docs.astronomer.io/software/apply-platform-config).
-2. Add the following to your `config.yaml` file:
+3. Add the following to your `config.yaml` file:

     ```yaml
     astronomer: